Not Just For Chocolate! 5 Uses for Cocoa Butter

 Lather yourself up with a little bit of cocoa butter before shaving and experience the smoothe, natural glide of a new shaving cream.
 Don't worry about it cloggin drains as it won't because it melts in the warm water.

-Cocoa butter protects the skin against razor burn and rashes so if you shave your pits, you'd benefit from applying a deodorant free from irritating chemicals that will bring on razor burn, instead, use a product that protects the skin against razor burn.
+An additional benefit of cocoa butter is that it protects the skin against razor burn and rashes so if you shave your pits, you'd benefit from applying a deodorant free from irritating chemicals that will bring on razor burn.
+Instead, use a product that protects the skin against razor burn.
 Green Theory makes all natural deodorants that feature cocoa butter as a key ingredient in part of our formula.
 What sets Green Theory natural deodorant apart is it's combination of the odor fighting powers of probiotics and detoxifying ability of bentonite clay.
 It's fresh pits and peace of mind while getting just a little bit healthier just by wearing deodorant.

 We feature scents for both men and women with daily wear scents scented with essential oils and After Dark (men's) and Evening Wear (women's) collections matched to colognes and perfumes.
 We donate 10% of all quarterly profits to non-profit environmental conservation organizations.
 Check us out and save some green by spending some green!